aosabook/500lines/contingent/contingent.markdown

 ```

 Because the format is so simple,
-the parser is a little silly, admittedly,
+the parser is a little silly,
 but it illustrates the interpretive responsibilities
 that parsers are required to carry out.
 (Parsing in general is a very interesting subject